hhas/nodeautomation/doc-src/03-tutorial.md

 Create a new shell window in Terminal (`/Application/Utilities/Terminal.app`) and enter `node` to launch Node.js's interactive JavaScript interpreter.

-To import the NodeAutomation module into a constant named `nodeautomation`:
+To import the NodeAutomation module:

-    const nodeautomation = require('nodeautomation');
+    const {app, con, its, k, File, CommandError} = require('nodeautomation');

-Or, if you prefer not having to reference this constant when constructing new specifiers and keywords:

-    require('nodeautomation/global'));

 Subsequent examples in this manual assume the latter import has been used.